proloypoddar/Digital-Attendance/README.md

+# Digital Attendance
-This Project is for a company attendance attendance sheet using Computer vision.
+## This Project is for a company attendance attendance sheet using Computer vision.